Balanced metrics on uniruled manifolds: Balanced metrics on twistor spaces

 Let $h_t$ be the family of Riemannian metrics on $\cal Z$ defined by

 where $t>0,$ $g$ is the metric of $M$ and $g^{\text{vert}}$ is the restriction of the metric induced on $\Lambda_+$ to the vertical distribution $\cal V.$ Then $\varpi:(\cal Z, h_t)\to (M,g)$ is a Riemannian submersion with totally geodesic fibers.
-Moreover, the metrics $h_t$ are compatible with $\cal J,$ and according to \cite{michelsohn, muskarov, nannicini} they are balanced.
+Moreover, the metrics $h_t$ are compatible with $\cal J.$ Michelsohn states \cite[Section 6]{michelsohn} the existence of balanced metrics on $\mathcal Z.$ A proof that the metrics $h_t$ are in fact balanced follows from Corollary 3.5 and Lemma 4.1 in \cite{muskarov}.

 The Riemannian scalar curvature of the metrics $h_t$ is computed by Davidov and Mu\v skarov \cite{dm}.
 More precisely, in \cite[Corollary 4.2]{dm} it is proved that for every $(\sigma, x)\in \cal Z,$